ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 $$ V, P = f(s) $$

 where $ s $ is the input state, $ V $ is output value, and $ P $ is the output policy.
 The figure above provides a more detailed description.
-The state $ s $ is first encoded into some feature $ x $, and then the network is split into two heads: the value head to estimate the value $ V $ and the policy head to estimate the policy $ P $.
+The state $ s $ is first encoded into some feature $ x $, and then the network is split into two heads: a value head to estimate the value $ V $ and a policy head to estimate the policy $ P $.

+###### Principal Variation in MCTS